sifzerda/pool/README.md

 TO DO:
+- [x] Make a cue ball
+- [x] Get mouse drag shot mechanic
+- [ ] Make aim line when dragging
 - [x] Make 15 balls
-- [x] set world gravity = 0
+- [x] set world gravity = 0 and give world borders
 - [x] make table;
-  - [x] Table has to be 4 enclosing rods, solid table interupts object physics
+  - [x] Table has to be 4 enclosing rods or non physically interacting, solid table interupts object physics
 - [x] make draggable cue ball
+  - [ ] limit draggability to when cue ball or no balls in motion, i.e. each turn
+    - [ ] Limit draggability to turn after cue ball pocketed ??
+      - [ ] Ideally, cue ball draggable only after opposing player pockets it
 - [x] make pool rack
   - [ ] Rack needs to be non physical, or physical until first move (to keep balls in place before being hit)
 - Make pool stick [ ]